wsglobe/Employee_Summary_Generator/README.md

 <img src="./Assets/1.png">

 # Tests:
-Node.js tests for Classes and constructors have been written for this app.
+Node.js tests for classes and constructors have been written for this app.
 All of the test suites passed.

 # License:
 ISC